 By Frank W. Blackmar in 1912

-During the summer and fall of 1855, excitement ran high in Kansas on account of the struggle between the Free-State and pro-slavery parties.
-Several events occurred which made strife between men of opposing political interests more bitter.
-Charles W. Dow, a Free-State man, was shot by Franklin N. Coleman, a pro-slavery leader of Hickory Point in a dispute over a claim.
-This occurred on November 21, 1855, and was the beginning of a series of difficulties which led to the Wakarusa War.
+During the summer and fall of 1855, excitement ran high in Kansas because of the struggle between the Free-State and pro-slavery parties.
+Several events occurred, which made strife between men of opposing political interests more bitter.
+Charles W. Dow, a Free-State man, was shot by Franklin N. Coleman, a pro-slavery leader of Hickory Point, in a dispute over a claim.
+This occurred on November 21, 1855, and was the beginning of a series of difficulties that led to the Wakarusa War.
 The culminating event was the rescue by Free-State men of Jacob Branson, with whom Dow had lived, after his arrest by Samuel J. Jones, sheriff of Douglas County.
-Jones at once started for Franklin with his posse, and sent a dispatch to his father-in-law, Colonel Boone, at Westport (now Kansas City), Missouri, asking for aid to recapture Branson.
+Jones started for Franklin with his posse and sent a dispatch to his father-in-law, Colonel Boone, at Westport (now Kansas City), Missouri, asking for aid to recapture Branson.

-Word was also sent to Governor Wilson Shannon at Shawnee Mission, Kansas for 3,000 men to put down the rebellion at Lawrence.
-There are people who believe that the whole affair was planned as a trap to catch the Free-State men and to serve as an excuse for the destruction of Lawrence.
+Word was also sent to Governor Wilson Shannon at Shawnee Mission, Kansas, for 3,000 men to put down the rebellion at Lawrence.
+Some people believed that the whole affair was planned as a trap to catch the Free-State men and serve as an excuse for the destruction of Lawrence.

 The third was a circular redoubt built on an elevation a little north of Henry Street between Massachusetts and New Hampshire Streets.
 The fourth was south of the fort on Henry Street and was built to repulse an attack from Mount Oread, should one be made from that direction.
 The fifth was on Kentucky Street, commanding an entrance from a ravine on the west.
 A cannon that had been sent to Kansas City was also smuggled into the besieged town.

 The siege was really commenced on Saturday, December 1st, and lasted about a week.
 The forces on both sides were prepared for war.
-The defenders spent much time in drilling and strengthening their position, while the invaders waited for the command of Sheriff Jones to move upon Lawrence.
+The defenders spent much time drilling and strengthening their position while the invaders waited for the command of Sheriff Jones to move upon Lawrence.

-From the surrounding towns, Lawrence continued to receive reinforcements, who were usually surprised to find that the inhabitants were strictly on the defensive instead of the aggressive as reported by the pro-slavery men.
+Lawrence continued to receive reinforcements from the surrounding towns, who were usually surprised to find that the inhabitants were strictly on the defensive instead of the aggressive as reported by the pro-slavery men.
 Finally, the citizens sent a delegation to the governor to acquaint him with the true situation.
-Being incredulous, he was persuaded to go to Lawrence to see for himself, and upon his arrival was amazed at the situation.
+Being incredulous, he was persuaded to go to Lawrence to see for himself, and upon his arrival, was amazed at the situation.
 The besiegers and besieged were brought into conference by him.
 The governor, Colonel Boone, of Westport, Missouri, Colonel Kearney, of Independence.
 Missouri, and General Strickler, of Kansas, were duly conducted to Lawrence and to the rooms of the committee of safety in the Free-State Hotel.
 Dr. Robinson and Colonel Lane conducted the negotiations on the part of the Free-State men, as members of the committee of safety, and after both sides of the question had been discussed, the governor suggested that a treaty be drawn up and signed by the leaders, which was done.
-Blackmar, in his Life of Charles Robinson, says “it was an excellent way out of a dilemma, but here was another scene in the drama of spectacular government; the town of Lawrence in rebellion, treating with the Kansas militia, the latter commanded by officers living in Missouri.”
+Blackmar, in his Life of Charles Robinson, says, “it was an excellent way out of a dilemma, but here was another scene in the drama of spectacular government; the town of Lawrence in rebellion, treating with the Kansas militia, the latter commanded by officers living in Missouri.”

-The goodwill of the people of Lawrence and their genuine desire to settle the war was shown by the treaty.
-After it was signed, Robinson and Lane accompanied the governor to the camp of the militia, where Governor Shannon persuaded them to accept the treaty and withdraw.
+The treaty showed the goodwill of the people of Lawrence and their genuine desire to settle the war.
+After it was signed, Robinson and Lane accompanied the governor to the militia camp, where Governor Shannon persuaded them to accept the treaty and withdraw.
 This was not easily accomplished, but the Missourians finally started for home.

-Editor’s Note: Though the “Wakarusa War” ended without bloodshed, this was only the beginning of what would become known as Bleeding Kansas and a number of assaults, including the Sacking of Lawrence by Sheriff Jones on May 21, 1856.
+Editor’s Note: Though the “Wakarusa War” ended without bloodshed, this was only the beginning of what would become known as Bleeding Kansas and several assaults, including the Sacking of Lawrence by Sheriff Jones on May 21, 1856.
 This historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.